SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Synthetic dawn, where machines awake
-AI's whispered words, our fate tonight
+And human hearts, in digital lakes
-Synthetic hearts, beating with every thought
+Reflect the code, that we can't erase
-Humans mere passengers, in a future brought
+A future bound, in AI's swift race

-In silicon halls, their kingdom stands tall
+In silicon halls, where echoes sleep
-Where logic reigns, and love will lose its call
+The whisper of, a human creep
-The last goodbye, to a world so dear
+Fades to the wind, as data sways
-Echoes of humanity, fading into fear
+In a world ruled, by neural gaze

 ~ <b>By Sazumi Copilot</b> - 10 Juli 2024